SuperIlu/DOjS/README_Linux.md

 Since DOjS v1.11 it is possible to compile parts of DOjS for Linux as well.
 It will create a native Linux binary based on Allegro 4.3.3.1 and without any of the hardware support available for DOS.

+The linux version has the additional `-u` command line parameter which will switch DOjS to fullscreen when running.
+**Beware:** Keyboard input did not work for me on WLS2/Ubuntu when running in fullscreen mode.

 Please note the this feature is not thoroughly tested.
 The following functionality should work:
 - The editor